Customer service voice: How does tone of voice affect customer service?

 Adopting a neutral tone is perhaps the safest method for support staff to engage customers, but sometimes it’s not what the doctor ordered.

-In the first survey conducted by Software Advice, 65% of customers preferred their support staff to have a “casual” tone in the contents of their interactions.
+In the first survey conducted by Software Advice, 65 percent of customers preferred their support staff to have a “casual” tone in the contents of their interactions.

 Interestingly enough, the distribution was consistent across all age and gender demographics.
 No matter how young or old the customer was, they typically preferred a casual tone and style in writing.